-- The PRC's pattern of dangerous and unlawful behavior surrounding Sierra Madre and 2TS shows a disregard for the binding Arbitral Tribunal award, Philippine sovereign EEZ rights, and fundamental principles of international law, such as freedom of navigation, due regard, and rules for navigational safety reflected in the 1972 International Regulations for Preventing Collisions at Sea (COLREGS).xxxiii - Such behavior is likely enabled by the PRC's overreaching domestic Coast Guard Law, which confers broad extraterritorial authority (e.g., jurisdiction and use of force) on the China Coast Guard (CCG) through various provisions that many contend are non-compliant with international law on their face or in application. xxxiii - Examples of dangerous, provocative, or unlawful conduct by the PRC surrounding Sierra Madre and 2TS include: - On 11 May 2018, a People's Liberation Army (PLA) helicopter flew "dangerously close" to a Philippine Navy vessel that was carrying supplies to Philippine Marines onboard Sierra Madre.xxxiv - On 8 April 2021, a CCG vessel and two PLA warships reportedly "chased" Philippine journalists out of the Spratlys as the journalists' boat made its way toward 2TS. - On 16 November 2021, three CCG vessels tried to ram, and then used water cannons to prevent two Philippine Navy ships from delivering food and other supplies to Sierra Madre.xxxvi - On 6 February 2023, a CCG vessel illuminated BRP Malapascua, a Philippine Coast Guard (PCG) vessel, with a military-grade laser and temporarily blinded some of the crew.
-XXXVIII BRP Malapascua was resupplying the - Philippine Marines aboard Sierra Madre.
-Due to the lasing and subsequent "dangerous maneuvering" by the CCG vessel, the Philippine vessel was forced to alter course.
-"The use of "blinding laser" weapons is prohibited by international law." - On 5 August 2023, a CCG vessel used a water cannon and aggressive blocking maneuvers to disrupt the passage of two Philippine supply vessels approaching 2TS to resupply the Sierra Madre.xl - On 22 October 2023, two PCG vessels and two Philippine supply vessels attempting a resupply of the Sierra Madre were surrounded by four CCG - vessels and eight Chinese Maritime Militia (CMM) vessels.xii One of the CCG vessels maneuvered to cause physical contact with Unaiza (a much smaller and defenseless Philippine supply vessel) and one of the CMM vessels caused a collision with BRP Cabra, a PCG vessel.xiii While there have been several near-collisions over the years, this is the first known example of collisions directly caused by the PRC.xiiii
+- The PRC's pattern of behavior surrounding Sierra Madre and 2TS shows a disregard for the binding UN Arbitral Tribunal award, Philippine sovereign EEZ rights, and fundamental principles of international law, such as freedom of navigation, due regard, and rules for navigational safety reflected in the 1972 International Regulations for Preventing Collisions at Sea (COLREGS).XXIX - Such behavior may be enabled by the PRC's overreaching domestic Coast Guard Law, which confers broad extraterritorial authority (e.g., jurisdiction and use of force) on the China Coast Guard (CCG) through various provisions that many contend are non-compliant with international law on their face or in application.xx - Examples of dangerous, provocative, or unlawful conduct by the PRC surrounding Sierra Madre and 2TS include: - On 11 May 2018, a People's Liberation Army (PLA) helicopter flew "dangerously close" to a Philippine Navy vessel that was carrying supplies to Philippine Marines onboard Sierra Madre.xxxi - On 8 April 2021, a CCG vessel and two PLA warships reportedly "chased" Philippine journalists out of the Spratly Islands as the journalists' boat made its way toward 2TS.
+XXXXIII - On 16 November 2021, three CCG vessels tried to ram, and then used water cannons to prevent two Philippine Navy ships from delivering food and other supplies to Sierra Madre.xxxiii - Most recently, on 6 February 2023, a CCG vessel illuminated BRP Malapascua with a military-grade laser and temporarily blinded some of the crew.
+BRP Malapascua was delivering supplies to the Philippine Marines aboard Sierra Madre.
+The use of "blinding laser" weapons is prohibited by international law.
+XXXXV - Due to the lasing and subsequent "dangerous maneuvering" by the PRC's vessel that brought them within 150 meters proximity, the Philippine vessel was forced to alter course. xxxvi - The Philippine government filed a diplomatic protest against the PRC stating that the PRC's actions were a "blatant disregard for, and a clear violation of, Philippine sovereign rights." xxxxvii